Robot's hand and expansions in non-integer bases: Introduction

 The paper is organized as follows.
 In Section 2 we introduce the model and in Section 3 we remark its relation with the theory of non-integer number systems.
-Self-similarity of the configurations and some reachability results are also shown.
-In Section 4 we discuss a necessary and sufficient condition to avoid self-intersecting configurations in a particular case.
-The grasping problem and some grasping configurations are finally discussed in Section 5.
+Self-similarity of the configurations and some reachability results are showed in Section 4.
+In Section 5 we discuss a necessary and sufficient condition to avoid self-intersecting configurations in a particular case.
+Form closure properties are finally investigated in Section \ref{sectiongrasp}.